jamesdunham/beautiful-jekyll/code.md

 ## dgo

 [dgo](../dgo) is an R package for dynamic estimation of group-level opinion with multilevel Bayesian models.
+It implements a method for estimating subpopulation groups' average conservatism (or other trait) from individuals' responses to dichotomous questions.

+The method is dynamic both in the sense that groups are allowed to evolve over time and in the sense that the model borrows strength from other time periods, to a degree specified by the user.
+[This document](https://github.com/jamesdunham/dgo/blob/master/inst/dgirt_details.pdf) describes the model in detail.
+It is a modification of the hierarchical group-level IRT model implemented by Devin Caughey and Christopher Warshaw in ["Dynamic Estimation of Latent Opinion Using a Hierarchical Group-Level IRT Model"](http://pan.oxfordjournals.org/content/early/2015/02/04/pan.mpu021.full.pdf+html) (*Political Analysis* 2015).